Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Non-interacting Fermi gas and topological superradiance

-In the previous discussions, we study the TSR state and the relevant phase transitions in a quasi-one-dimensional Fermi gas, in the presence of a background lattice potential, with a small number of atoms, and at a finite but very low temperature.
-An important question is the stability of the TSR state against parameters like temperature or background lattice potential.
+In the previous discussions, we studied the TSR state and the relevant phase transitions in a quasi-one-dimensional Fermi gas in the presence of a background lattice potential, with a small number of atoms, and at a finite but very low temperature.
+An important question is the stability of the TSR state against parameters such as the temperature or background lattice potential.
 In this section, we discuss the effects of these parameters on the steady-state phase diagram.
 We also investigate the phase diagram under typical experimental conditions.